willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 action recognition.

-This thesis investigates the applicability of visualisation techniques for two stream CNNs[@simonyan2014_TwoStreamConvolutionalNetworks] trained for action recognition.
-There are other architectures for action recognition, but they are out of the scope of this investigation.
-A method for determining the importance of regions in a network input in producing a given classification called Excitation Backpropagation (EBP)[@zhang2016_TopdownNeuralAttention] is utilised and extended to produce attention maps (heatmaps indicating the regions of importance in activating a given neuron in the network) across sequences of frames from a video sequence.
+This thesis investigates the applicability of visualisation techniques for two stream CNNs (2SCNN)[@simonyan2014_TwoStreamConvolutionalNetworks] trained for action recognition^[There are other architectures for action recognition, but they are out of the scope of this investigation].
+A method called Excitation Backpropagation (EBP)[@zhang2016_TopdownNeuralAttention] is used and extended to produce attention maps (heatmaps indicating the regions of importance in activating a given neuron in the network) across sequences of frames from a video sequence classified by a 2SCNN.

 # Background {#sec:background}